Epistemic Phase Transitions in Mathematical Proofs: Data

 In order to determine if real-world mathematical theorems have the necessary properties to trigger the epistemic effects described in the previous section, we analyze two datasets.
 First, forty-eight machine-assisted proofs constructed by mathematicians with the aid of the formal verification system Coq~\cite{plugin}, ranging from the Pythagorean Theorem to the Four-Color Theorem; see Table~\ref{alpha_list}.

-Proofs in a formal verification system are constructed by a mathematician who then invokes machine-implemented heuristics to fill in the gaps.
-The proofs themselves are interpretable, if exceedingly pendantic; see Materials and Methods for a proof that the number four is even.
-We extract the abstract syntax trees representing the underlying deductions, and then identify of equivalent claims which turns these trees into directed acyclic graphs.
+Proofs in a formal verification system like Coq are constructed by a mathematician who helps the machine find the necessary epistemic structure by intelligent use of automated heuristics.
+The output of this process is a program equivalent to a proof.
+For each of the programs, we extract the abstract syntax trees representing the underlying deductions, and then identify of equivalent claims which turns these trees into directed acyclic graphs.
+The proofs themselves are interpretable, if exceedingly pendantic; see the Appendix for a proof that the number four is even.
+They provide us with an (ultra) high-resolution picture of the relationship between claims in mathematical reasoning; as we discuss further below, our goal in using Coq is not to answer questions about the reliability of machine inference, but to help in the project of understanding human reason.

-This dataset is supplemented with four ``human'' proofs: the original texts of Euclid's \emph{Geometry}, Apollonius' \emph{Conics}, and Spinoza's \emph{Ethics} (all of which mark explicit dependencies), and a hand-coded network based on a close-reading of Andrew Wiles' 1995 proof of Fermat's Last Theorem~\cite{wiles1995modular}.
-Although human networks are orders of magnitude smaller than those supplemented with the fine-grained deductions of a machine, the comparison allows us to find, and confirm, the similarities between the two.
+The Coq dataset is supplemented with five ``human'' proofs: the original texts of Euclid's \emph{Elements} and Apollonius' \emph{Conics}, both of which mark explicit dependencies, and three hand-coded networks built from contemporary mathematical practice.
+These are (1) Andrew Wiles' 1995 proof of Fermat's Last Theorem~\cite{wiles1995modular}, (2) \citeA{orlik2015jordan}, a proof in group theory chosen as a recent example from the \emph{Journal of the American Mathematical Society}, and (3) the full text of Israel Nathan Herstein's \emph{Topics in Algebra}~\cite{herstein1975topics}. ``Herstein'' is widely-used in upper-level undergraduate and graduate-level mathematics courses that proves an interconnected network of theorems in abstract algebra; it appears on 1,412 syllabi in the Open Syllabus Project.\footnote{\url{https://opensyllabus.org/result/title?id=53034256171694}} Out of an abundance of caution, we read and constructed the human proof networks by hand, a somewhat laborious process, rather than relying on automated NLP tools.
+Although human networks are orders of magnitude smaller than those supplemented with the fine-grained deductions constructed by aid of a machine, the comparison allows us to find, and confirm, the similarities between the two.

+The simultaneous use of both human and machine-aided proofs allows us to bracket, or bound, the complications of real-world mathematical reasoning.
+Our human proof networks, by necessity, connect together claims that the mathematician has taken the trouble to name or number.
+Each one of these claims, of course, usually contains a complex sequence of finer-grained argumentation that could, if desired, and given sufficient time, be broken down into sub-parts which form their own network, but were not.
+Machine proofs, by contrast, name and number the steps of mathematical reasoning at far higher resolution; comparing the number of nodes in the human and machine version of Euclid's \emph{Elements} for example, suggests that the relative resolution is on the order of 400-to-1: for every numbered claim in Euclid, the machine version has nearly 400 steps.